learn-co-curriculum/phase-1-object-ball/README.md

 Fork and clone this lab and open the `index.html` file in the browser.
 You'll be coding your solution in `src/00-objectball.js`.
 There are no tests for this lab — you'll need to use the browser's developer tools to check your work.
 There are instructions throughout this lesson on how to use `console.log` and debugger to test your code, so let's get started!

+Once you're done, be sure to commit and push your code up to GitHub, then submit the assignment using CodeGrade.
+Even though this bonus lab does not have tests, it must be submitted through CodeGrade in order to be marked as complete in Canvas.

 ### Part 1: Building the Object